VidderSC/Google_IT_Automation_with_Python_Professional_Certificate_in_Coursera/README.md

 # Google IT Automation with Python Professional Certificate
 Learn in-demand skills like Python :snake:, Git, and IT automation to advance your career

-:sa: Taught in English
+- :sa: Taught in English.
-Instructor: Google Career Certificates
+- Instructor: Google Career Certificates.
-Platform: Coursera
+- Platform: Coursera.

-### Professional Certificate - 6 course series
+## Professional Certificate - 6 course series
 4.8 :star: (34.895 reviews)

 #### Beginner level
-No previous experience necessary
+- No previous experience necessary
 #### 6 months at 10 hours a week
 #### Flexible schedule
-Learn at your own pace
+- Learn at your own pace

 ## What we will learn:
 - Automate tasks by writing Python scripts
 - Use Git and GitHub for version control
 - Manage IT resources at scale, both for physical machines and virtual machines in the cloud
 - Analyze real-world IT problems and implement the appropriate strategies to solve those problems

 ## Skills we will gain:
 - Using Version Control (Git & GitHub)